T3rryScary357/EpicParagliders/README.md

     }
 }
 ```
+- Additionally, this mod now reads the **type** key (like the one listed above) and uses that to determine which
+    weapon type stamina drain (defined in **epicparagliders-server.toml**) this item should drain from.

 ## V0.3.0
 - Added exhaustion animations for whenever the player's stamina is fully depleted.
 Big thanks to bstylia14 for providing